-Phytoestrogens do bind to estrogen receptors in the body, but they are almost a thousand times weaker than human estradiol.
+Phytoestrogens do bind to estrogen receptors in the body, but they’re almost a thousand times weaker than human estradiol.
 However, this attachment to estrogen receptors may have a protective effect because it blocks the attachment of stronger human estrogen, which is known to increase the risk of certain cancers.
-Also, unlike human estrogen, phytoestrogens don’t accumulate in the body, but pass through within a couple of hours.
-Eating soy foods does NOT elevate the levels of estrogen in the body; what does elevate estrogen is the consumption of animal protein and fat, alcohol consumption, lack of dietary fiber, carrying too much body fat, and lack of exercise.
-Anyone concerned with keeping estrogen levels in a protective range should be paying attention to these issues, not the avoidance of soy.
+Also unlike human estrogen, phytoestrogens don’t accumulate in the body but pass through within a couple of hours.
+Eating soy foods does NOT elevate the levels of estrogen in the body.
+What does elevate estrogen is the consumption of dairy (responsible for 60%-70% of dietary estrogen), animal protein and fat, alcohol consumption, lack of dietary fiber, carrying too much body fat, and lack of exercise.
+Anyone concerned with keeping estrogen levels in a protective range should be paying attention to these issues, not the avoidance of the soybean.

 What does the research say?
 We have an abundance of credible evidence demonstrating the health benefits of whole soy foods, which continually supports the stance that whole soy foods are beneficial, even in women with breast cancer.
 A 2011 study presented at the American Association for Cancer Research reported that in a study of over 16,000 women, those who consumed soy had a 15% reduced risk of recurrence of breast cancer.
 The researchers stated that the concerns about the detrimental effects of soy are not observed in the populations studied.